makandz/synduce/deliverable-1/planning.md

 ### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
-Currently, the Software Engineering Lab at UofT currently does not provide pre-built binaries for Synduce; hence, users wishing to utilize its capabilities must download the source, manually build it, and then use it via a command-line interface.
+Currently, the Software Engineering Lab at UofT does not provide pre-built binaries for Synduce; hence, users wishing to utilize its capabilities must download the source, manually build it, and then use it via a command-line interface.
 Such a workflow is very inconvenient for users who simply want quick access to Synduce.

-Our application will solve this issue by providing a simple and easy-to-access interface to users, making it simple for users to work and keep up-to-date with the latest version of Sundyce.
-In addition, our application will also offer extra convenience features, such as the ability to store their scripts in the cloud and access them from any machine, much more readable diagnostics and debug information, etc. Users would choose our product because of this simplicity and convenience.It makes Synduce far more accessible to those less familiar with manual building and related technologies.
+Our application will solve this issue by providing a simple and easy-to-access interface to users, making it straightforward for users to work and keep up-to-date with the latest version of Synduce.
+In addition, our application will also offer extra convenience features, such as the ability to store their scripts in the cloud and access them from any machine, much more readable diagnostics and debug information, etc. Users would choose our product because of its simplicity and convenience.
+It makes Synduce far more accessible to those less familiar with manual building and related technologies.

 ### Q4: How will you build it?